dev-dwr/defi-stake-yield-app/README.md

 * Set your WEB3_INFURA_PROJECT_ID, and PRIVATE_KEY environment variables.
 You can get a WEB3_INFURA_PROJECT_ID by getting a free trial of Infura.
 At the moment, it does need to be infura with brownie.
 You can find your PRIVATE_KEY from your ethereum wallet like metamask.
 * You'll also need testnet rinkeby or Kovan ETH and LINK.
 You can get LINK and ETH into your wallet by using the rinkeby faucets located https://docs.chain.link/docs/link-token-contracts/#rinkeby.
+You'll also want an Etherscan API Key to verify your smart contracts.
 * You can add your environment variables to the .env file:
 ````
 export WEB3_INFURA_PROJECT_ID=<PROJECT_ID>